kazelise/moderndb/README.md

 *   **`.dockerignore` file:** A `.dockerignore` file is included to prevent unnecessary files (like `.git`, `venv/`, `__pycache__/`) from being copied into the Docker image, keeping it small and build times fast.
 *   **Data Persistence:** The provided `docker-compose.yml` and `docker run` commands use volume mounts (`./data:/app/data` and `./flask_session:/app/flask_session`) to ensure that your uploaded CSV data and user session data persist even if the container is stopped or removed.
 *   **API Key for AI Features:** When running in Docker, the application will prioritize `OPENROUTER_API_KEY` environment variable if set.
-If not, it will check the user's session (configured via UI).
-If neither is available, AI features will require UI configuration.
+If not, it will check the `.env` file if present.
 The `OPENROUTER_API_URL` and `AI_MODEL` environment variables can also be used to customize the AI service endpoint and model respectively.

 ## File Structure